Book a private tour of the School

 Head of Department – Mr M Buck

-All children from Year 3 to Year 8 enjoy Technology lessons each week and are taught by specialist Design and Technology Teachers in our well-equipped workshop, which has a range of dedicated tools and equipment allowing them to learn various techniques and skills.
+All children from Year 3 to Year 8 enjoy DT lessons weekly and are taught by specialist teachers in our well-equipped workshop.
+This features a range of dedicated tools and equipment which allow pupils to develop progressive skills and techniques.

 Content

-Activities and projects allow pupils to learn and understand the working characteristics of a variety of materials (including wood, card, fabric, food and plastics) and they are encouraged to combine them in appropriate ways.
+Activities and projects allow pupils to learn and understand the working characteristics of a variety of materials including wood, card, fabric and plastics.
+Learning how to work safely goes hand-in-hand with increasing complexity of equipment as the pupils progress through the school.

 Trips and Events